ysaikai/ysaikai.github.io/index.md

 &nbsp; —Helen Keller
 </div>

 Hello, World!
-I am Yuji Saikai from Melbourne, Australia.
-I work for [School of Mathematics and Statistics](https://ms.unimelb.edu.au) at the University of Melbourne.
+I am Yuji Saikai from Adelaide, Australia.
+I work for [School of Agriculture, Food & Wine](https://set.adelaide.edu.au/agriculture-food-wine/) at the University of Adelaide.
 I am really interested in computational approaches to complex real-world problems.
 My current research focuses on Bayesian nonparametrics, reinforcement learning, and their applications to agricultural systems.

 - [About Me](./about/)
 - [Teaching](./teaching/)